natcap/invest.users-guide/source/carbonstorage.rst

 Confidence raster
 ^^^^^^^^^^^^^^^^^

-When run with uncertainty, the carbon model will produce a 'confidence' output raster, which uses both the mean and the standard deviation data and highlights areas where it is highly likely that storage will either increase or decrease.
+When provided with uncertainty data, the carbon model will produce a 'confidence' output raster, which uses both the mean and the standard deviation data and highlights areas where it is highly likely that storage will either increase or decrease.
 The model uses a user-provided confidence threshold as the minimum probability for which grid cells should be highlighted.

 To compute the probability that storage increases or decreases in a particular grid cell, we use the LULC data and the HWP data (if present) to construct probability distributions for the current carbon storage in the grid cell and the future carbon storage in the cell.
 The current carbon storage is distributed with mean :math:`\mu_{curr}` and standard deviation :math:`\sigma_{curr}`.
 The future carbon storage is distributed with mean :math:`\mu_{fut}` and standard deviation :math:`\sigma_{fut}`.
 Since we assume that both are normally distributed, we can compute the probability :math:`p` that future carbon storage is greater than current carbon storage as follows: